velizarn/node-heroku-http-auth/README.md

 ### Heroku

-Click on above button "Deploy" and follow the instructions
+Click on "Deploy to Heroku" button above and follow the instructions

 #### Configure username/password